 This is a bespoke course and held on a 1:1 basis or for up to four individuals from the same household or friendship group.

-I can also deliver this course entirely through the medium of Welsh.
+I can also deliver this course bilingually or entirely through the medium of Welsh.

 This craft course provider has been awarded Bronze status for receiving 1 or more 5 star ratings from previous students.